 Likewise, there are several improvements and feature-additions to almost all sections of the software.

-- The process below will not wipe any data.
-However, we still strongly recommend that you take a complete backup of all your data on the phone including the internal storage.
+- Take a complete backup of all your data on the phone including the internal storage.
 You can also follow our Android backup guide for this purpose.

 - Charge your Galaxy S9/S9+ to a sufficient battery level.
 This shall help avoid any sudden shutdowns during the update process.